-If you’ve managed to ask for help, that means you are able to accept you may not always be the best judge of what is healthy for your body.
+If you’ve managed to ask for help, you deserve congratulations because that is a big step forward.
+It means you are able to accept you may not always be the best judge of what is healthy for your body.
 As you’ve probably heard before, a person with anorexia may have a distorted sense of body image, the extreme version of which is known as body dysmorphic disorder.
 Trained medical professionals are in a good position to judge if you are gaining too much weight.
 Therapists are able to help you to appreciate your body and have a more accurate understanding of your body image.

 By the time you read this article, you are hopefully engaged in an anorexia recovery plan that may include several of the following: